Atlantis (Donovan song): Release and reception

 "Atlantis" served as the band's fourth single along with "When the Angels Sing", a midtempo ballad from their debut album Elle'ments (2001).
 Physical CD singles of the double-A single were released on 19 November 2001 by Cheyenne Records.
 The maxi single includes the duet version, the Submarine Mix of "Atlantis" and three new remixes "When the Angels Sing".

-Upon its release, "When the Angels Sing"/"Atlantis" debuted at No. 5 on the German Singles Chart in the week of 3 December 2001.
+Upon its release, "Atlantis" / "When the Angels Sings" debuted at No. 5 on the German Singles Chart in the week of 3 December 2001.
 It spent six weeks within the top 10 and fell out of the chart in the 14th weeks, becoming the 79th highest-selling single of 2001 in Germany.
 In Austria, the double-A single debuted at No. 10 on the Ö3 Austria Top 40.
 It peaked at No. 5 in its third week and spent four more weeks within the top 10, leaving the top 75 after 14 weeks.
-In Switzerland, "When the Angels Sing"/"Atlantis" entered the Swiss Hitparade at No. 56 in the week of 2 December.
+In Switzerland, "Atlantis" / "When the Angels Sings" entered the Swiss Hitparade at No. 56 in the week of 2 December.
 It reached its peak, No. 16, in its second week, becoming the band's first single to miss the top 10.
 It fell out of the top 100 after twelve weeks on the chart.